-During the Initial Meeting, the CTA Provider must seek the Participant's consent to collect and use their personal information (including any sensitive information) by asking the Participant to read and sign the Privacy Notification and Consent Form.
-This will allow the CTA Provider to share relevant information about the Participant with the Department, their jobactive Provider and potential Employers.
+During the Initial Meeting, the CTA Provider must seek the Participant's consent to collect and use their Personal Information (including any sensitive information) by asking the Participant to read and sign the Privacy Notification and Consent Form.
+This will allow the CTA Provider to share relevant information about the Participant with the Department, their Employment Provider or NEST Provider and potential Employers.

-Documentary evidence: CTA Providers must retain a copy of the Participant's completed Privacy Notification and Consent form and provide to the Department upon request.
+Documentary Evidence: CTA Providers must retain a copy of the Participant's completed Privacy Notification and Consent form and provide to the Department upon request.

 If the Participant refuses to sign the Privacy Notification and Consent Form, this may limit the options and types of services the CTA Provider can offer, for example, referrals to employers.
 The CTA Provider should make the Participant aware of this during the Initial Meeting.
-The CTA Provider should also advise the Participant's jobactive Provider of this refusal.
+The CTA Provider should also advise the Participant's Employment Provider, NEST Provider or the Department's DSCC where relevant, of this refusal.